NYPL/scan-and-deliver-stats/README.md

 Make sure you modify the global variable `SHADOW_DATA_LOCATION` in `compile-scan-and-deliver.R` to the directory that contains the research data set.
-The filename of the data set should be something like `sierra-research-healed-joined-yyyy-mm-dd.dat.gz` where `yyyy-mm-dd` is an ISO 8601 date.
+The filename of the data set should be something like `sierra-research-healed-joined-YYYY-MM-DD.dat.gz` where `YYYY-MM-DD` is an ISO 8601 date.

 ### how to run it